We know why you're here... You're planning your Ireland trip.

 Recent years have seen this average dragged upwards, with daily temperatures in June hitting highs of 20°C (68°F) and above.

-The good news is that, unlike the rest of Europe, Ireland does not suffer from extreme heat in summertime.
+The good news is that — unlike the rest of Europe — Ireland does not suffer from extreme heat in summertime.

 Due to the island's oceanic location, Ireland enjoys a temperate, maritime climate.

 Our coastlines are lovingly massaged by the Gulf stream.
+This leaves Irish summers normally warm and pleasant but not hot.

 Scenic Gougane Barra church in June in Ireland